-Bring out items that are used only in the spring and summer, like hoses, water barrels, etc...
+Bring out items used only in the spring and summer, like hoses, water barrels, etc...
 Uncover lawn furniture and clean off the dirt.

-Go through papers that were left out and make a decision on them.
+Go through papers that were left out and decide on them.

-Clean Out the drawers that may be overstuffed with papers that are going back years.
+Clean Out the drawers that may be overstuffed with papers going back years.